temi42/temi42/README.md

 ---

-## What i’m working on
+##🌱What i’m working on
-currently focused on building more **human-centered, data-driven projects** — using computing to better understand how people interact with systems, environments, and decisions.
+currently focused on building more human-centered, data-driven projects — using computing to better understand how people interact with systems, environments, and decisions.

 ---

-## What i’m looking for
+##🤝What i’m looking for
 i’m looking for opportunities where i can:
 - grow as a data or systems analyst
 - work with data to support real-world decision-making